Employees expect flexibility and remote working.

 Most and least expensive cities

 At the same time, remote and hybrid working — initially forced by the pandemic — have been gaining popularity as the solutions of choice for many employees, who now expect to be able to work from anywhere.
 With the rise of remote working and the increasing demand for employee-requested moves, understanding the cost of living in different locations is crucial for companies setting up compensation packages and employees concerned about their purchasing power abroad.

 Our Cost of Living Survey highlights the importance of monitoring currency fluctuations and assessing the inflationary and deflationary pressures on goods, services and accommodation in all operating locations.
 But the latest data show few significant price variances resulting from the pandemic as various measures were adopted by governments worldwide, such as lowering or refraining from collecting value-added tax for a period of time.

 Mercer conducted special analyses on the categories of goods that saw a relative increase in demand as the pandemic crisis affected consumer buying habits.
 Our price analysis focuses on three special baskets of products, including popular “comfort food,” cleaning supplies and home entertainment.

 The prices of these goods in selected locations worldwide and how they changed within a year’s time are shown in the video.

-Mercer’s annual Cost of Living Survey is one of the most recognized and comprehensive of its kind, with more than 400 cities included.
-The study is designed to help multinational companies and governments across the world determine compensation strategies for their expatriate employees.
+Mercer’s annual Cost of Living city ranking is based on our Cost of Living survey - one of the most recognized and comprehensive of its kind, with more than 400 cities included.
+Carried twice per year, the survey is designed to help multinational companies and governments around the world determine compensation strategies for their expatriate employees.

 The overall Cost of Living Index reflects the prices of over 200 items from the following categories: